realbigplugins/woocommerce-bulk-discount/readme.txt

 50 items, the second discount line will apply and the final price will be (50 * 10) - (50 * 3) =  50 * (10 - 3) dollars.
 **Note the difference between fixed and flat discount types!!!
 Flat discount is a discount from the line subtotal while fixed discount is applied on each individual quantity.**

+= What does mean the "Treat the variations separately" checkbox? = To illustrate what the setting means, let's have two variations: A and B of some product.
+Both have this bulk discount setting: quantity = 10, discount = 10% quantity = 20, discount = 50%.
+If we have "Treat variations separately" checked, then when we order 10 times variation A and 10 times variation B, then 10% bulk discount will be applied on both cart lines.
+If we have "Treat variations separately" unchecked, then when we order 10 times variation A and 10 times variation B, it will count the discount to 10 + 10 items, i.e. 20 items together and now the discount 50% will apply to both cart lines.
+Therefore in the first case we treated the variations separately in the computation of the discount and in the second case we treat them as shared.

 = How do I set the discount globally for all products? = This feature has been added to version 2.4.0 of WooCommerce Bulk Discount.
 If you want to set the discount policy globally for all products,